-He believed the Pasteur theory, which reveals that the infection is caused by a small microorganism.
-After the considerable experiment, Lister was a pioneer to introduce the Carbolic Acid as a disinfectant and antiseptic to kill the harmful microorganisms like bacteria.
+He believed in the Pasteur theory, which reveals that the infection is caused by a small microorganism.
+After the considerable experiment, Lister was a pioneer to introduce Carbolic Acid as a disinfectant and antiseptic to kill harmful microorganisms like bacteria.

 He cleaned and treated the wound of patients with that chemical and to wash the surgical instruments to reduce the germs infection at the time of surgery.

 Within four years, he reduced the 15 percent mortality rate in hospitals.
 He also introduced that the surgeon would wash their hands with a five percent carbolic acid solution as a disinfectant can decrease the mortality rate.